tonethar/IGME-330-Spring-2020/exams/midterm-js-modules-review.md

 <hr>

-1) **True or False.** With JavaScript ES Module syntax, there is exactly one module per file and one file per module
+1) **True or False.** With JavaScript ES6 Module syntax, there is exactly one module per file and one file per module

 <hr>